Moonofweisheng/wot-design-uni/docs/en-US/guide/common-problems.md

 ## Mini Program Style Isolation

-### When using Wot Design Uni components in pages, you can directly override styles in the page's style file
+### When using Wot UI components in pages, you can directly override styles in the page's style file

 ```vue
 <wd-button type="primary">Primary Button</wd-button>